 - Observe the right of all people to personal space.
-The term "personal space" refers to the physical distance between two people. - Look after your personal possessions and do not mistreat the possessions of others. - Always show mutual respect. - Follow all staff instructions at the first time of asking, regardless of who that member of staff is (first time, every time). - Respect the environment and make sure all litter is disposed of thoughtfully. - Listen carefully giving others your full attention without interrupting.
+The term "personal space" refers to the physical distance between two people.
+We are a "hands-off" school. - Look after your personal possessions and do not mistreat the possessions of others. - Always show mutual respect. - Follow all staff instructions at the first time of asking, regardless of who that member of staff is (first time, every time). - Respect the environment and make sure all litter is disposed of thoughtfully. - Listen carefully, giving others your full attention without interrupting.